hnky/aiml40/readme.md

 - Under "Notebooks" open the folder absa/notebooks
 - click on 'absa.ipynb'
 - Click on the Jupyter dropdown and select: 'Open in Jupyter'
-- Run throught the compleet notebook
+- Run through the complete notebook
  - It should run without any changes
- - Follow some inline instructions to make your demo smooth
+ - Follow some inline instructions to make your demo smoother

 ### Demo 2 - ABSA Hyperparamaters
 - Under "Notebooks" open the folder absa/notebooks
 - click on 'absa-hyperdrive.ipynb'
 - Click on the Jupyter dropdown and select: 'Open in Jupyter'
-- Run throught the compleet notebook
+- Run through the complete notebook
  - It should run without any changes
- - Follow some inline instructions to make your demo smooth
+ - Follow some inline instructions to make your demo smoother